Video hosted by Apple at devstreaming-cdn.apple.com

 The tricky thing about this situation is that this orange view is mostly covered by the green view.
 And so by copying the orange view onto the screen and then immediately covering it mostly with the green view, we're actually wasting a lot of time.
 Now, it's important that we do this in general, copy each of them individually, because they might be moving with respect to one another, because sometimes the green view might be really small with respect to the orange view.
 But you, the developer, know a piece of information that the system can't necessarily know.
 Namely, you might know these are going to stay fixed relative to one another for a while.

-And then it'll make another one.
-And it'll copy that one on screen.
-And then for the next frame, it'll have to throw that one out too.
+And then it will make another one.
+And it will copy that one on screen.
+And then for the next frame, it will have to throw that one out, too.
 Every frame, creating one, throwing it out, doing even more work than it was doing before you tried to set should_rasterize onto the orange layer.
 So be careful where you set it.

 I told you that you might want to set it during your rotations when you know that you have some part of the view hierarchy that's fixed and you can use this optimization for.
 So you might say, okay, in will animate rotation to interface orientation, I'm going to set should rasterize yes on this particular view hierarchy.

 There's a method you can call called setRasterizationScale that specifies to CoreAnimation at what resolution would you like this rasterization to be made.
-Generally for UIKit applications, it makes sense to use the main screen scale or the views windows screens scale.
+Now, generally for UIKit applications, it makes sense to use the main screen scale or the ViewsWindowsScreens scale.
 So if you do that, then it'll actually create 150 pixel tall rasterization rather than a 75 pixel tall rasterization.
 And then the jaggy situation is substantially improved.

 And you can do this with a piece of API.
 If you have a layer like this red view, you can send it render in context to have it draw into a CG context.
 You can create a CG context into which it might draw using these UI graphics functions.
 UI graphics begin image context with options.